 Key Performance Indicators

-The percentage of inventory sold at regular price before markdowns.
+Full-Price Sell-Through: The percentage of inventory sold at regular price before markdowns.
 Target: 85-90% for core products.
-Size optimization should narrow the variance across sizes—if XS achieves 95% while XL achieves 70%, allocation remains imperfect.
-The goal is consistent high performance across all sizes.
+Size optimization should narrow the variance across sizes.

-Units requiring markdown to clear, by size.
+Size-Related Markdown Rate: Units requiring markdown to clear, by size.
 Target: Less than 15% for core sizes.
-Extended sizes (XXS, XXL+) naturally show higher markdown rates due to longer tail demand, but even these should improve with optimization.
 Track markdown depth as well—deeply discounted sizes indicate severe overallocation.

-Percentage of store-days when sizes are unavailable.
+Stockout Rate by Size: Percentage of store-days when sizes are unavailable.
 Target: Less than 5% for core sizes during peak season.
-Lost sales from stockouts often exceed the cost of modest overstocks, especially for high-margin products.
-Balance inventory productivity against service level.

-Transfers should initially increase as optimization identifies opportunities, then decline as allocation improves.
+Transfer Volume and Cost: Transfers should initially increase as optimization identifies opportunities, then decline as allocation improves.
 Track transfer cost as a percentage of sales—target less than 0.5%.
-High ongoing transfer volume indicates allocation models need refinement.

 Implementation Considerations